HowardPWardinkle/howardpwardinkle.github.io/catalog.md

 ## Origami Architecture Extras

 Occasionally I'll take a OA pattern from a book of famous buildings and send it as a bonus.
+Most of these are from [Great American Buildings](/books.html#great-american-buildings-origami-cutouts-of-everybodys-favorite-landmarks)

 | Year | Subject                |
 | ---- | ---------------------- |